R-Bowes/TradeStone/README.md

 ## Setup

-1. Ensure you have a Firebase project and replace the configuration found in the HTML files with your own credentials.
+1. Ensure you have a Firebase project and edit `firebaseConfig.js` with your own credentials.
 2. Serve the static files using any web server (for example `npx serve .`) or open the HTML files directly in the browser.

 ## Usage